 Nutrient Therapy for Hormone Balance

-Hypothyroidism and Hashimoto’s disease are common companions with lupus.
+They are common companions with lupus.
 Having suboptimal thyroid hormone levels doesn’t just affect the thyroid or endocrine system.
 Low levels of the active thyroid hormone, T3, or inefficiencies in getting that hormone into the cells to use it affects every cell in the body.
-A lack of thyroid hormone leads to the foundational issue of your cells not having what they need to function, and if your cells don’t work, how can anything else work?
+A lack of thyroid hormone leads to the foundational issue of your cells not having what they need to function.
+If your cells don’t work, how can anything else work?

-But remember, it’s not enough to simply replace the missing hormones because that doesn’t address the reason why they were suboptimal, to begin with, therefore, your treatment may only be a temporary band-aid.
+But remember, it’s not enough to simply replace the missing hormones.
+This doesn’t address the reason why they were suboptimal to begin with.
+Therefore, your treatment may only be a temporary band-aid.
 In order to effectively reverse this issue to avoid the complications and symptoms of having low thyroid, you need to address the why.
 Your thyroid levels could be suboptimal for a number of reasons:

-- You could have an issue in the making of your thyroid hormone.
+- Maybe you have an issue in the making of your thyroid hormone.
 Hashimoto’s disease, the autoimmune process that causes the destruction of your thyroid gland, makes it more difficult for your gland to produce the necessary hormones.

-- You could be stressed.
+- Are you stressed?
 We know that the stress hormone cortisol can block thyroid hormone production, conversion, and uptake.

-Eating a wide variety of foods in your diet gives you the benefit of getting a more diverse supply of nutrients, while at the same time helping you to minimize the negative effects of eating the same things over and over again.
-Eating the same foods day after day can lead to the development of reactions to those foods, so it is best to rotate your favorite foods so you are not eating the same things every day.
+Eating a wide variety of foods in your diet gives you the benefit of getting a more diverse supply of nutrients.
+This will help you to minimize the negative effects of eating the same things over and over again.
+Eating the same foods day after day can lead to the development of reactions to those foods.
+It is best to rotate your favorite foods, so you are not eating the same things every day.